indrekots/aws-workshop/README.md

 The traffic that's allowed to enter a security group is always allowed to leave it as well.

 ![List of security group rules for DMZ group](sg-rules.png)

+For the app security group, allow SSH (port 22) from bastion host subnet and HTTP (port 80) traffic from all sources.
+Additionally, since we wish to install software on application servers, let's allow them to connect to the outside world via HTTP/S so they could receive packages and updates.

+// example image

 ### Bastion host